 Buying a balance bike for your child is a big decision.
 It’s probably their first bike and you want to make the right choice.
 There are so many makes and models available it can be rather bewildering.
 The age, height and physical maturity of your child, your budget and how much use it will get will help you decide which balance bike is right for your child.
 To help you though the decision making process, here are a few questions you’ll want to think about before you buy a balance bike.

-9 things to consider when buying a balance bike for your child
+10 things you need to know before buying a balance bike for your toddler

-Are they big enough to ride the bike?
+1) Are they big enough to ride a balance bike?

 It is important that your child can get both their feet flat on the floor to “scoot” along, so don’t be tempted to buy one for them to grow into.
 The most common size balance bikes come with 12″ wheels, and need an inside measurement of approx. 32cm.
-However as balance bikes are all different, do make sure you measure your child’s leg length, or get them to stand over the frame before you buy.
+However as balance bikes are all different, do make sure you measure your child’s inside leg length, or get them to stand over the frame before you buy.
 To measure their inside leg stand them against the wall and slide a book between their legs and move up gently until it can’t go any further.
 Mark where the bottom of the book is then once they’ve moved you can replace the book on the mark you’ve made and work out their inside leg measurement.

 If they’re not big enough, or don’t have the co-ordination, for a balance bike then consider a pre-balance bike – there’s a lot of options listed in this post on the best bikes for a 1 or 2 year old

 Brakes will obviously add cost to the bike, but some parents like their child to get the feeling of using a brake before moving onto a pedal bike.

-Where and how often will you be using the balance bike?
+5) Where and how often will you be using it?

 If you’re going to be using the balance bike on a daily basis, or on off road terrain, then the quality of the frame and components plus type of tyre are going to be very important to you.
 Cheaper balance bikes often have components that will rust if used in the rain and are heavy to ride / carry.

-Balance bike design has improved significantly over the past few years, and now there are some very desirable balance bikes available if you’ve got the budget, such as this Hornit AIRO balance bike – one of the lightest balance bikes around.
+Balance bike design has improved significantly over the past few years, and now there are some very desirable looking balance bikes available if you’ve got the budget, such as this Hornit AIRO balance bike – one of the lightest balance bikes around.

-Will the balance bike seat grow with your child?
+8) Will the seat grow with your child?

 Most balance bikes have a standard seat and post arrangement enabling changes in height to be performed quickly and easily.
 On some models handlebars can be lowered or raised to take account of child size and get them comfortable for the fun ahead.
 Check manufacturers guidance to confirm what can or cannot be adjusted.

-How much do you want to pay for a balance bike?
+10) How much do you want to pay?

 The quality kids bike brands all tend to do a balance bike and cost £100 plus.
-Options include the Frog Tadpole, Islabikes Rothan, Wiggins Pau, and the Hoy Napier.
+Options include the Frog Tadpole, Islabikes Rothan and the Hoy Napier.
 For this you can expect to get lightweight frames, brakes and pneumatic tyres.
 The Black Mountain Bikes are £330, but they also convert into two sizes of pedal bikes, which means they’re actually good value for money over the longer term.